andrew/ultimate-awesome/README.md

 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-made-by-indians](https://github.com/jeswinsimon/awesome-made-by-indians) - 🇮🇳 An awesome list for the best projects that were made and mainly contributed by Indian developers.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
-- [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
 - [awesome-swift-async-await](https://github.com/artemnovichkov/awesome-swift-async-await) - A hand-curated list of Swift async/await resources.
 Feel free to contribute!.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
+- [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
 - [awesome-telegram-bot](https://github.com/fwolf/awesome-telegram-bot) - Manual picked bot of Telegram.
 - [awesome-papers-for-rag](https://github.com/gomate-community/awesome-papers-for-rag) - A curated list of resources dedicated to retrieval-augmented generation (RAG).
 - [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.